 - Oiled roasting pan

 - Put the plantains in a pan of cold, salted water if preferred.
 Bring to a simmer and bubble for 7 mins, or until halfway tender.
 Heat oven to 350 degrees.
 Drain the plantains and set them aside.

-- Heat up a pan, add 1 tablespoon oil, garlic, shallots and let cook for 1-2 minutes.
+- Heat up a pan, add 1 tablespoon oil, garlic, shallots and cook for 1-2 minutes.
 Add tomatoes and beans, let cook for 1-2 minutes.
-Add Gemma’s Gourmet Pineapple Hot Sauce and mix well.
+Add hot sauce and mix well.
 Add fennel seed and mix well.
-Pour wine or vodka on mixture and sprinkle lemon zest.
+Pour wine or vodka into the mixture and sprinkle lemon zest.
 Season with salt.
-Mix all to combine and let cook for 2 - 4 minutes on low heat.
+Mix all to combine and let cook for 2 – 4 minutes on low heat.

 To prepare the fish for roasting:

-- In a small bowl, add the remaining oil, green seasoning (seasoning blend) and Gemma’s Gourmet Pineapple Hot Sauce and mix well.
-Make a couple of slashes in the side of each fish.
+- In a small bowl, add the remaining oil, green seasoning (seasoning blend) and hot sauce and mix well.
+Make a couple of cuts or slashes on the side of each fish.
 Rub the mixture into the flesh and cavity of the fish.

 - Serve alone or with another side of vegetables or salad preferably.

 Please keep in mind that nutritional information is a rough estimate and can vary greatly based on the products used.